blockchain-lab-um/ssi-snap-docs/docs/intro.md

 - DAO governance based on earned achievements and skills
 - No gas identity data (everything is off-chain)
 - Everything you come up with ... :)

+Want to join the discussion or interested in contributing?
+Join the [Discord](https://discord.gg/cKA24TuMUd).